paoloose/urn/README.md

 | `.world-record`        |

 If a split has a `title` key, its UI element receives a class name derived from its title.
-Specifically, the title is lowercased and all non-alphanumeric characters are replaced with hyphens, and the result is concatenated with `split-title-`.
+Specifically, the title is lowercase and all non-alphanumeric characters are replaced with hyphens, and the result is concatenated with `split-title-`.
 For instance, if your split is titled "First split", it can be styled by